 Lower Columbia urban streams

-Stormwater Action Monitoring (SAM) manages status and trends monitoring of urban streams in Clark and Cowlitz counties in the Lower Columbia River region to track how stormwater runoff from urban areas affects the health of small, wadable streams.
+Stormwater Action Monitoring (SAM) conducts status and trends monitoring of urban streams in the Lower Columbia River region to track how stormwater runoff from urban areas affects the health of small, wadable streams.

 Study goals

-Stakeholders, including municipal stormwater permittees in Clark and Cowlitz counties, want to know how urban stream health changes over time in the Lower Columbia region since the area is developed and stormwater management actions are implemented more broadly.
+Stakeholders, including municipal stormwater permittees in Clark and Cowlitz counties, want to know how urban stream health changes over time as the area urbanizes and stormwater controls are implemented more broadly.

 Study design

-The Lower Columbia urban streams (LCUS) study collects water chemistry, water flow, sediment chemistry, benthic macroinvertebrate samples, and in-stream and riparian habitat information as stream health indicators.
+The Lower Columbia urban streams study collects water and sediment chemistry, in-stream and riparian habitat information, and benthic macroinvertebrate samples.
+Streamflow and temperature are continuously monitored at each site.

 Sampling locations

 Lower Columbia Urban Streams study sampling locations.
-You can view the full size ArcGIS online map here
+Explore the interactive online map here

 On-going study details